Hope & Heroes Children's Cancer Fund

-Hope & Heroes is a 501(c)(3) non-profit organization based at Columbia University Medical Center (CUMC) in New York City.
-Hope & Heroes supports the Division of Pediatric Hematology, Oncology & Stem Cell Transplantation at Columbia University Medical Center.
-Hope & Heroes funds work on childhood cancer and blood disorders at Columbia University Medical Center—including research, support for families, and care.
+Hope & Heroes is a 501(c)(3) nonprofit organization supporting children with cancer and blood disorders in the New York, New Jersey, and Connecticut Tri-State area.
+The organization provides funding for research and clinical care at pediatric cancer centers across the region.

 History

-Though it was officially incorporated in 2002, the Hope & Heroes name dates back to 1997, when sportswriter Mike Lupica wrote about the friendship between patient Beth Maria and Tino Martinez who was then a first baseman for the New York Yankees.
+Hope & Heroes was founded in 1996. the Hope & Heroes name dates back to 1996, when sportswriter Mike Lupica wrote about the friendship between patient Beth Maria and Tino Martinez who was then a first baseman for the New York Yankees.
 The first article appeared on the front page of the New York Daily News on June 22, 1997, with the headline "Hope & Heroes".
-Michael Weiner, MD, Chief of the Division of Pediatric Oncology at CUMC, adopted the name as part of his efforts to attract funding for programs that needed philanthropic support.
+Michael Weiner, MD, then Chief of the Division of Pediatric Oncology at Columbia University Medical Center and founder of the charity, adopted the name as part of his efforts to attract funding for pediatric cancer and blood disorder programs that needed philanthropic support.

-Fundraising

-The charity raises approximately $3.5 million per year to support the Division's prestigious clinical care, research and supporting programs.
-The full-time staff currently consists of an executive director, a senior director of development, and an events and outreach manager.
-The funds are raised through a multitude of events, annual giving and multi-year gift agreements with major donors.
-Events include a golf tournament, a gala dinner, a walk and a luncheon, along with community and family run functions throughout the tri-state area.